 Materials and articles made from recycled fibres shall comply with the requirements set out in recommendation XXXVI.
 Due to the risk of contamination by substances originating from printing inks, glues etc., there are additional requirements for specific substances.
-These can be found in the annex of BfR XXXVI.
+For example, the migration of certain phthalates is regulated.
+The migration limits for these phthalates were recently lowered.
+The current limit values can be found in the annex of BfR XXXVI.